sagivantebi/Charging-Ahead/README.md

   Wealthier regions in the United States are significantly better equipped with EV charging stations, while economically disadvantaged areas face barriers to access.
 The study emphasizes the need for equitable infrastructure to foster inclusive adoption of sustainable transportation.

 - **📈 Findings**:
-  - 📉 Positive correlation between the number of EV charging stations and household income.
+  - 📉 Positive correlation between the number of EV charging stations and household income per state.
   - ⏲️ Temporal trends show an increasing disparity in station deployment over time.
   - 👥 Population size is a stronger predictor of charging station availability than income at the state level.